Brian A. Cunningham: Career

 Cunningham first sought election in 2017 for the 40th district of the New York City Council.
-He received second place in the Democratic primary to then-incumbent Mathieu Eugene.
-He then contested the general election after receiving the Reform Party's nomination, with the support of the Working Families Party.
-He again placed second to the then-incumbent.
+He received second place in the Democratic primary, losing to then-incumbent Mathieu Eugene, before contesting the general election as a third party candidate.
+He ran as nominee of the Reform Party with the endorsement of the Working Families Party.
+However, he placed second again to the then-incumbent.

-Cunningham was elected to the New York State Assembly in March 2022, succeeding Diana Richardson.
+Cunningham was elected to the New York State Assembly in March 2022, succeeding Diana Richardson in a special election.
 Since taking office, he has championed policies focused on education equity, affordable housing, workforce development, and public safety reform.

-In 2022, Cunningham endorsed Yuh-Line Niou in the 2022 election in the 10th congressional district but later rescinded his endorsement following Niou's support for Boycott, Divestment and Sanctions (BDS).
+In 2022, Cunningham endorsed Yuh-Line Niou for the 2022 election in the 10th congressional district.
+However, he later rescinded his endorsement following Niou's declaration of support for the Boycott, Divestment and Sanctions (BDS) movement.

-In June 2023, Cunningham honored Ezras Nashim the first all-female volunteer EMT team, with the “2023 Women of Distinction Award.”
+In June 2023, Cunningham honored Ezras Nashim with the “2023 Women of Distinction Award” for achieving the first all-female volunteer EMT team.

-In December 2024, Cunningham was selected to join the 2025-2026 Prenatal-to-Three Innovation Fellowship cohort, hosted by Future Caucus for young legislators invested in building bipartisan policy addressing key healthcare issues.